skimzor/SZ-POCO/README.md

 # Purchase

-This PCB will only be made available through my Etsy and/or Ko-fi shop; gerbers/source files will not be released.
+This PCB will only be made available through my Etsy and/or Ko-fi shop.
+Gerbers/source files will not be released.

 https://ko-fi.com/skimzor